SunshineCommittee/SunshineCommittee.github.io/_articles/2020-01-24-texture-evolution.md

 ![swatches](../assets/texture-evolution/swatches.png)

-What have we been up to in the final quarter of the year?
-Quite a bit, actually!
+As alluded to in the last post, here's a step-by-step walkthrough of the evolution of our art pipeline!

 <!--more-->